sanskrit/raw_etexts_english/blogs/manasataramgini/2010-09-03_a-brief-hagiography-of-aghorashiva-deshika.md

 +++
-title = "A brief hagiography of aghorashivaxa0deshika"
+title = "A brief hagiography of aghorashiva deshika"

 +++
 The saiddhAntika tradition or the Urdhvasrotas of the shaiva